-We tend to just use them for around 9 months right now for our still young wines though.
 The oak allows the wine to breathe via a minuscule exchange of oxygen between wood and wine.
 This rounds off the texture of the wine and it also helps stabilise the colour pigments in red wines.
 Finally, the oak also contributes with tannins and flavour compounds like vanilla, smoke and spices to the wine.
 The barrel adds more aromas and tannins the first years and becomes a more neutral vessel for maturing with age.
+We use our barrels for 3 years and thus replace 1/3 of them with new barrels each year.

-At Binivista balance is key in most things!
+As you know, balance is key in most things we do.
 Also when it comes to the use of oak barrels of course.
-We work so hard in the vineyards to get the most pristine fruit, that it would be a pity masking this with too much oak.
+We work so hard in the vineyards to get the most pristine fruit, that it would be a pity masking this with too much oak, hence we use only the highest quality of French oak!

-Hence, we have decided to use only 500 liters French oak barrels of extremely high quality and a gentle medium toasting.
+This is also why we have decided to use only 500 liters French oak barrels of extremely high quality and a gentle medium toasting for our Binivista wines.
 All factors that limit the potentially strong influence of oak on our wines.

 The larger volume of 500 liter versus a normal 225 liter barrique gives a different ratio between wine/oak.
 The quality of the wood is also a key thing (and an expensive one!).
-To ensure we get the highest quality of oak possible, and aged patiently for 3-5 years outside to be seasoned to a perfect level, we work with 3 of France's most famous cooperages.
-Burgundian super-star Francois Fréres, Bordeaux all time top player Demptos and finally sublime Dargaud & Jaeglé from a tiny vilage between Beaujolais and the Maconnais.
+To ensure we get the highest quality of oak possible, and aged patiently for 3-5 years outside to be seasoned to a perfect level, we work with several of France's most famous cooperages.
+Burgundian super-star Francois Fréres, Bordeaux all time top player Demptos, sublime Dargaud & Jaeglé from a tiny vilage between Beaujolais and the Maconnais and also Seguin Moreau plus more...

 The extended ageing or "seasoning" of the oak staves prior to assembling the barrel is key to quality, but also something that makes great oak barrels even more expensive.
 But as always at Binivista, we only want the best of the best for our wines!
 The rain gradually washes the bitter harsh tannin out of the oak and this thus results in a way more elegant tannin structure in our finished wines.